Brad Pitt Finds Supervised Visits ‘Sheer Hell’ And Can’t Understand How Angelina Jolie Can Be So ‘Vindictive’

 Angelina currently has the physical custody of their six kids, Maddox, 15, Pax, 13, Zahara, 11, Shiloh, 10, and twins Vivienne and Knox, 8.
 She filed for divorce in September citing “irreconcilable differences” as the reason.
 She is after the sole custody of the children.

-Supporters of the couple continue to hope that Brad and Angelina will eventually patch things up for the sake of their children who have been used to a complete family all their lives.
+Supporters of the couple continue to hope that Brad and Angelina will eventually patch things up for the sake of their children, who have been used to a complete family all their lives.

 [Featured Image by AP]